silbermm/plug_gpg_verify/README.md

 ## TLDR;

-It simply encrypts a random phrase with the users public key and sends that to the user.
+It simply generates a random phrase and sends that to the user.
-The user then is required to decrypt the phrase and send it back which can then be verified.
+The user then is required to sign the phrase and send it back which can then be verified.

 ## Installation